tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

  - a signature of the above

-A client will always use any storage-server for downloads (expired certificate, or no certificate) because we check the ciphertext and re-assembled plaintext agains the keys in the capability;
+A client will always use any storage-server for downloads (expired certificate, or no certificate) because clients check the ciphertext and re-assembled plaintext against the keys in the capability;
 "grid-manager" certificates only control uploads.